sarker24/MicroServices/README.md

 <img width="676" alt="Untitled" src="https://user-images.githubusercontent.com/31739314/70749047-a0651600-1d2b-11ea-840d-b22b37c0e96c.png">

 This diagram shows the internal design of the transaction microservices.
 The business logic and datalogic related to traction service is written in a separate transaction processing framework.
-The transaction data is stored in sQL server.
+The transaction data is stored in SQL server.

+We have sender and receiver, Sender send the messages and store the RabbitMQ service bus.
+Receicer receive message from the RabbitMQ service bus.
+We have different different application settings, Different microservices setup, Setup MediatR for sending and receiving message.

 Development Environment: